2016 Moroccan Throne Cup

-The 2016 Moroccan Throne Cup will be the 60th staging of the Moroccan Throne Cup.
-The winners will be assured a place for the 2017 CAF Confederation Cup preliminary round.
+The 2016 Moroccan Throne Cup was the 60th staging of the Moroccan Throne Cup.
+The winners were assured a place for the 2017 CAF Confederation Cup preliminary round.

 Olympique Khouribga will enter as the defending champions after winning the 2015 edition.

-The 2016 Moroccan Throne Cup Final played at the Stade Sheikh Mohamed Laghdaf in Laayoune, on 18 November 2016.
-MAS Fez winning their 4th title.
+The 2016 Moroccan Throne Cup Final was played at the Stade Sheikh Mohamed Laghdaf in Laayoune, on 18 November 2016.
+MAS Fez won their 4th title.

 Final phase

 Qualified teams

 The following teams competed in the 2016 Moroccan Throne Cup.